gmag11/painlessMesh/README.md

 ###  SimpleList<uint32_t> painlessMesh::getNodeList()

 Get a list of all known nodes.
-This includes nodes that are both directly and indirectly connected.
+This includes nodes that are both directly and indirectly connected to the current node.

 ### uint32_t painlessMesh::getNodeId( void )